it-innovation/sam/doc/sealers.rst

 unsealer (aggregated as `withUnsealer`) are able to get access to the value, while those without it can't:

-.. sam-output:: sealers
+.. sam-output:: sealers-baseline

 The :example:`sealers2` example has `sender` seal two different values and give them to different objects, which all have access to the unsealer.
 Each object can only unseal the correct value:

-.. sam-output:: sealers2
+.. sam-output:: sealers2-baseline

 To prove this, we needed to aggregate calls to the unsealer separately for the two groups of clients, and to the sealer separately for the two values being sealed.